By Ricardo Segreda

 Gladys stared at this mural for what felt like an eternity, heart began to beat against her breastbone, and she even felt a drop of sweat run down her forehead, yet she couldn’t turn away.
 Then she remembered that she had seen this mural in her dream about Ecuador, the one that prompted her to move here.

 She walked out of the Compañía de Jesús.
 It was dark now.
 Over in the corner of the Plaza de Independencia she saw an open-air bus, known as a “Chiva” in Latin America, carrying young revelers wearing masks, dancing to a loud, thumping beat.
 Gladys recalled hearing that it was the Day of the Dead, a sort of Ecuadorian Halloween.
 As the bus turned the corner and pulled closer, some of the revelers called out to her, inviting Gladys to climb on board.
 A young man with Mexican-skull face paint extended his hand out to Gladys.
-She grabbed hold and she now on the bus.
-Young men and women, some as witches, others as ghosts, others as demons, and some as Incan warriors.
+She grabbed hold and was now on the bus with the other passangers; young men and women, some as witches, others as ghosts, others as demons, and some as Incan warriors.

 They were dancing, gyrating, laughing, sharing glasses of aguardiente and beer between themselves.
 Gladys joined them for a little while, but then opted to rest against railings of the bus and observe the streets they passed.
 As the bus wound through different neighborhoods the night got darker and colder, the streets more deserted…except for the women, whom she knew.
 They were her friends in the States, the ones whose trust she had betrayed by entering into relationships with their boyfriends and husbands, standing under streets lamps, waving at her.
 Some had their children with them.